Barr defends DOJ involvement in Trump sexual assault lawsuit

 "Yes, that's the so-called Westfall statue, which says that if someone is an employee of the executive branch or the legislative, and they are sued for a state tort that occurred in the course of them working for the government — of their duties for the government — then they can have it certified to be moved to federal court, and the United States is then substituted as the party," Barr said.

 "This is done frequently.
 It's been done for presidents.
 It's been done for congressmen.
-The normal process was followed in this particular case you're talking about."
+The normal process was followed in this particular case you're talking about," he said.

-Barr said that since the president was asked by the press about a personal matter and he responded to questions while in his personal capacity he can invoke this federal law to have the Justice Department represent him in and move the venue from state court to federal court.
+Barr said that because the president was asked by the media about a personal matter and he responded to questions while in his personal capacity, he can invoke the federal law to have the Justice Department represent him and move the venue from state court to federal court.

 "So this was perfectly legitimate under not only the statute but case law," Barr said, adding that he did not personally sign off on the change.